buffer/thug/doc/source/jshooks.rst

 name with a numerical prefix (and remember that the string '10' is lesser than '9' so use '09' instead if you have to execute more than nine hooks).

 Let's take a look at an example.
-We will make use of the following simple page.
+We will make use of the following simple page and overwrite the eval method.

 .. code-block:: javascript